 - The middle layer is 1.5″ of responsive memory foam.

-- The base layer is 4.5″ of durable support foam.
+- The base layer is 4.5″ of durable support foam, which is pretty standard on the market.

 Original Casper Construction

-- The original Casper has a similarly lightweight cover.
+- The original Casper has a similarly lightweight cover that also doesn’t affect the overall feel of the mattress too much.

 - The 1.5″ thick top layer is made of the same open-cell polyfoam that is used in the Essential.